FearTheDev/FearTheDev/README.md

-# 👋 Welcome to My GitHub Profile!
+# 👋 Welcome to my GitHub!

 I'm John, also known as FearTheDev, a dedicated software engineer with a versatile background spanning **Web Engineering** and **Game Development**.